 Certain environmental triggers can also lead to colitis.
 For example, people who live in cities are more at risk of developing the disease than those in rural areas.

 Bloody diarrhea is the main symptom of ulcerative colitis, caused by the inflammation in the bowel.
-People with colitis can have anywhere from 3 to 20 bowel movements daily, even losing control of their bowels and having diarrhea during sleep, in severe cases.
+People with colitis can have anywhere from less than 4 to more than 10 bowel movements daily, even losing control of their bowels and having diarrhea during sleep, in severe cases.

 Other signs and symptoms of ulcerative colitis include:

-Some people with colitis develop arthritis, skin rashes, or inflammation of the eye, and about 4% get liver disease.
+Some people with colitis develop arthritis, skin rashes, inflammation of the eye, or liver disease.
 In children, ulcerative colitis can lead to limited growth.
 There are also acute complications like bleeding and potentially severe inflammation of the intestinal wall (toxic megacolon).